couchbase/couchbase-python-client/README.md

 Building
 --------

+If you have a source checkout via Git you need to have Cython (>=0.19) installed in order to generate the `couchbase/libcouchbase.c` file.
+If you've downloaded the source package the file is already included.

 As the target audience is currently developers, you probably want to install the module locally.
 You can run: